ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 		- b

 		- is a one-dimensional array of size m and type T that holds the constant term $b$ in the residuals.
 The i-th component of ``b``, i = 1, ... , o, contains $b_i$.

 	*
+		- sigma

+		- is a scalar of type T that holds the non-negative regularization weight $\sigma \geq 0$.

+	*
 		- x_l